-The Phase I Examination is a 2-hour examination composed of 100 multiple choice questions that cover all aspects of veterinary general pathology.
-The Phase I Examination is the same for candidates interested in either anatomic or clinical pathology and must be passed to be eligible to take the Phase II Certifying Examination.
-The Phase I Examination tests knowledge of mechanisms fundamental to disease in animals such as principles of cellular injury, inflammation and repair, hemodynamic disorders, physical and chemical injury, neoplasia, congenital and genetic diseases, molecular pathology, infectious disease, and laboratory analysis.
+The 2-hour Phase I Examination is composed of 100 multiple choice questions, covering all aspects of veterinary general pathology.
+The Phase I examination tests knowledge of mechanisms fundamental to disease in animals such as principles of immunity/inflammation, cellular aging/injury/death, infection, hemodynamic disorders, disturbances of growth and neoplasia, congenital/genetic diseases, and molecular pathology/laboratory technology.
 The mechanisms tested in this section are general in that they relate to most animal species and exclude entities in single species.
+The Phase I examination must be passed to be eligible to take the Phase II certifying examinations in veterinary anatomic or clinical pathology.
+Candidates who fail the examination will be provided their scores.